zerox-dev/upToQuest/README.md

 # Notes
 You can download firmware files from
 - https://cocaine.trade (it's a name)

+# Warning!
+- *Don't use it on your phone, you can brick it!*
 ----
 ### *Thank's for using my programm!*